Skip to main content

 Identification of land liable to RZLT

-Land appearing on both the Draft and Supplemental Maps, as amended to take into account the outcome of submissions made in respect of the land on these maps, will be included on the Final Map of land in scope for the tax in the local authority area to be published on 1st December 2023.
-This land will be subject to the tax unless it is exempt as an existing residential property, as outlined above.
-The RZLT map as prepared and published by Clare County Council includes lands that meet the relevant criteria for inclusion on the map as set out in the legislation.
+Land appearing on the annual draft maps, as amended to take into account the outcome of submissions and rezoning requests made in respect of the land on these maps, will be included on the annual final map of land in scope for the tax in the local authority area to be published on 31 January 2025.
+This land will be subject to the tax in 2025 unless it is exempt as a residential property, as outlined above, or qualifies for any other exemption, as provided for in the legislation.

-Public Consultation
+Public consultation

 • Áras Contae an Chláir, New Road, Ennis.